Skip to main content

 Clever is the most widely accepted payment method in Denmark.
 Their app and RFID card cover the majority of public chargers.
 Shell Recharge and Plugsurfing provide roaming access to additional networks.
 Contactless bank card payment is available at Ionity and some newer stations.
 Prices are shown in DKK (approximately 3.5 to 4.5 DKK per kWh for DC fast charging).

-A roaming card lets you charge across multiple networks with one account.
+A roaming service lets you charge across multiple networks with one app or account.
 In Denmark, the most useful are:

 • Clever